Kellen Moore: Detroit Lions

-He was not selected in the 2012 NFL Draft, but was signed immediately post-draft by the Detroit Lions.
-Upon being signed by Detroit, Moore stated, "I don't think there will probably be a more motivated quarterback."
+Moore was not selected in the 2012 NFL draft, but was signed immediately post-draft by the Detroit Lions.
+Upon being signed by Detroit, he stated, "I don't think there will probably be a more motivated quarterback."
 While some within the media voiced an opinion that Moore should unseat the newly signed Dan Orlovsky as the Lions primary backup during the 2014 season, Lions head coach Jim Caldwell decided Orlovsky would remain the incumbent.

 On February 21, 2014, it was announced the Lions would not place a restricted free agent tender offer on Moore, allowing him to explore other NFL options.
 Despite not tendering an offer, Lions General Manager Martin Mayhew expressed an interest in bringing Moore back for the 2015 season.

 On March 6, 2015, the Lions signed Moore to a two-year contract worth $1.825 million.
-On September 5, 2015, following the team's preseason, Moore failed to make the initial 53-player roster and was released during the team's final cuts of training camp.
+On September 5, following the team's preseason, Moore failed to make the initial 53-player roster and was released during the team's final cuts of training camp.